 Meet our Team

-Jennifer Young Pierce, M.D., M.P.H., F.A.C.O.G., is a Senior Staff Physician and Professor of Gynecologic Oncology at the USA Health Mitchell Cancer Institute.
+Jennifer Young Pierce, M.D., M.P.H., F.A.C.O.G., is the Division Director of Cancer Control and Prevention, Program Director for the Gynecologic Oncology Fellowship, and a Professor of Interdisciplinary Clinical Oncology at the USA Health Mitchell Cancer Institute.
 She joined MCI in 2017 with national expertise in human papillomavirus (HPV) and cervical cancer and currently serves as the Leader of Cancer Prevention and Control as well as an Abraham A. Mitchell Clinical Cancer Research Scholar.
 She went to medical school at the Medical University of South Carolina in Charleston.
 She completed her residency at Brigham and Women’s Hospital/Massachusetts General Hospital Integrated Residency in Obstetrics and Gynecology at Harvard Medical School, and she completed her fellowship in Gynecologic Oncology and a master’s degree in public health at the University of Virginia (UVA).
 Before coming to MCI, Dr. Pierce practiced at the MUSC Hollings Cancer Center in South Carolina for eight years while also conducting collaborative and translational research to advance knowledge in cervical cancer screening and treatment.
 She was named a Research All-Star by the American College of Obstetricians and Gynecologists and is a GOG Young Investigator Award Winner.

 Susan Crutchfield, B.S., R.N., serves as Manager of Community and Physician Outreach.
 A native of the Black Belt of Alabama, Ms. Crutchfield has a strong interest in improving population health through the prevention of chronic diseases, including cancer.
 She holds a Bachelor of Science degree from the Auburn University School of Nursing and has been a part of the Cancer Control and Prevention team at USA Health Mitchell Cancer Institute since 2008.